 Hickory Grove in York County, South Carolina — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Hickory Grove (within shouting distance of this marker); Unity Academy (approx. 0.9 miles away); Town of Smyrna (approx. 4˝ miles away); First National Bank of Sharon (approx. 4.6 miles away); Town of Sharon / Sharon (approx. 4.7 miles away); Town of Sharon Stone Marker (approx. 4.7 miles away); Dickey - Sherer House (approx. 5.2 miles away); Blairsville Schools (approx. 5.9 miles away).
+At least 10 other markers are within 9 miles of this marker, measured as the crow flies.
+Hickory Grove Schools (within shouting distance of this marker); Unity Academy (approx. 0.8 miles away); Town of Smyrna (approx. 4½ miles away); First National Bank of Sharon (approx. 4.6 miles away); Town of Sharon / Sharon (approx. 4.7 miles away); Town of Sharon Stone Marker (approx. 4.7 miles away); Dickey - Sherer House (approx. 5.2 miles away); Blairsville Schools (approx. 6 miles away); Bullock Creek Revolutionary War Monument (approx. 8.4 miles away); Bullock Creek Presbyterian Church (approx. 8.4 miles away).
 Touch for a list and map of all markers in Hickory Grove.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 1, 2012, by Anna Inbody of Columbia, South Carolina.
-This page has been viewed 575 times since then and 19 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on February 1, 2012, by Anna Inbody of Columbia, South Carolina. • Craig Swain was the editor who published this page.
+This page originally submitted on November 15, 2009, by Michael Sean Nix of Spartanburg, South Carolina.
+This page has been viewed 801 times since then and 35 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on November 15, 2009, by Michael Sean Nix of Spartanburg, South Carolina. • Syd Whittle was the editor who published this page.